 Proven and potential academic excellence

 Applicants to the MSt and MPhil programmes are expected to be predicted or to have achieved a First or a high Upper Second degree (or equivalent international qualifications) in English Literature and/or English Language, or exceptionally in a related subject.
-Applicants to research programmes are normally expected to be predicted or to have achieved a Master’s degree in a relevant subject (preferably English literature or English language) with distinction.
+Applicants to research programmes are normally expected to be predicted or to have achieved the equivalent of the following UK qualifications: a first-class or high upper second-class undergraduate degree with honours (or equivalent international qualification) and a master’s degree with distinction.
+The undergraduate and master’s degrees should be in English literature and/or English language, or exceptionally in a related subject that prepares the applicant for the particular course of study they propose.
 For applicants with a degree from the USA, the minimum overall GPA we seek is 3.75, with at least 3.85 in the Major.

 GRE and GMAT tests are not required and there is no need to have your scores sent to us.

 These should support intellectual ability, academic achievement, motivation, and (for MSt applications) ability to work in a group.

 Please note that all references must be received by the application deadline, along with all other elements of the application.
 We therefore recommend contacting your referees well in advance of the deadline.

 Written work and/or portfolio produced by the student